Roxy Astor

 Tracee Leigh Meltzer (née Phelps) (born October 23, 1962), best known as Roxy Astor, is an American actress, wrestler, children's fashion designer and hairstylist.
-Her notoriety began when she wrestled as one half of the tag team duo The Park Avenue Knockouts on G.L.O.W.: Gorgeous Ladies of Wrestling.
+She wrestled as one half of the tag team duo The Park Avenue Knockouts on G.L.O.W.: Gorgeous Ladies of Wrestling.
 She wrestled on G.L.O.W. for seasons 3 and 4.

 Early life

 Tracee Leigh Phelps was born in Auburn, Washington, the daughter of Earleen Ane Colvin (née Phelps).

 She is the oldest of 2 children: Tracee and Kim.
 She attended Auburn High School in Auburn, Washington.
 After graduating, she studied fashion illustration at Seattle Art Institute.

 Early career

-Meltzer moved to California after a break up to move on with her life.
-She became a hairdresser and later was interested in auditioning for GLOW yet she had no acting experience.
+Meltzer moved to California after a break up.
+She became a hairdresser and later was interested in auditioning for GLOW, although she had no acting experience.

 GLOW Wrestling

 Meltzer saw a banner on TV that said, “Do you want to be a GLOW Girl?”
 Despite having no acting experience, this prompted her to audition for the show.
 She initially tried out with becoming a bad girl in mind, even bringing headshots of her standing next to a motorcycle.
-After seeing her audition out of 3500 other women, director Matt Cimber hired her: Meltzer wrestled as Roxy Astor for seasons 3 and 4 of GLOW’s run on syndicated television.
-Despite being a natural blond from Washington, her character was a red-headed socialite from New York City.
+After seeing her audition out of 3500 other women, director Matt Cimber hired her: Meltzer wrestled as Roxy Astor for seasons 3 and 4 of GLOW’s run on syndicated television.Despite being a natural blond from Washington, her character was a red-headed socialite from New York City.
 Ironically, she had never been to New York in her life up to that point.
 Having been a professional hairdresser, Meltzer did a lot of the wrestlers’ hair for GLOW, including her own.
 She colored her hair with temporary red dye.
 Meltzer's character Roxy Astor along with her tag team partner Tiffany Mellon (played by Sandra Lee Schwab, later known as Tiffany Million in the adult film industry) were the Park Avenue Knockouts, replacing the Beverly Hills Beauties Tina Ferrari and Ashley Carter (played by Lisa Moretti and Nadine Kadmiri, respectively) from seasons 1 and 2.

 Years after GLOW had been taken off the air, an award-winning documentary about the show, GLOW: The Story of the Gorgeous Ladies of Wrestling, was produced in 2012.
 Besides Meltzer, her daughter Kayla Meltzer (who wrestled under the name Juvi Hall in Wrestlicious and tried out for WWE’s NXT as Britney Astor) was also interviewed for the film.
 The documentary sparked a renewed interest in GLOW and, in 2013, Matt Cimber started working on a new wrestling program called Femme D’Action starring new wrestlers as well as some of the original GLOW wrestlers in different non-wrestling roles.